EntityGraphQL/EntityGraphQL/README.md

 }
 ```

-As mentioned, EQL compiles to .NET LINQ expressions (IQueryable extension methods - Where() and friends) so you could use this with any ORMs/LinqProviders or libraries but it currently is only tested against EntityFramework Core 2.0.
+As mentioned, EQL compiles to .NET LINQ expressions (`IQueryable` extension methods - `Where()` and friends) so you could use this with any ORMs/LinqProviders or libraries but it currently is only tested against EntityFramework Core.

-### Supported GraphQL features
+## Supported GraphQL features
 - Fields - the core part, select the fields you want returned, including selecting the fields of sub-objects in the object graph
 - Aliases (`{ cheapProperties: properties.where(cost < 100) { id, name } }`)
 - Arguments
   - By default `SchemaBuilder.FromObject<TType>()` generates a non-pural field for any type with a public `Id` property.
 With the argument name of `id`
   - See `schemaProvider.AddField("name", paramTypes, selectionExpression, "description");` in "Customizing the schema" below

-### Supported LINQ methods (non-GraphQL compatible)
+## Supported LINQ methods (non-GraphQL compatible)
 - `array.where(filter)`
 - `array.filter(filter)`
 - `array.first(filter?)`